-ACSM requires that each candidate requesting a testing accommodation complete and submit this form by email within 30 days prior to the scheduling of a certification exam.
-A physician or other qualified professional who has made an individualized assessment related to the candidate's disability must provide the required information concerning the disability and the requested accommodation.
-A qualified professional is a licensed or otherwise properly credentialed individual who possesses expertise in the disability for which an accommodation is sought.
+ACSM requires that each candidate requesting a testing accommodation complete and submit this form with the certification application.
 The information and any documentation that the candidate provides regarding his/her disability and the need for accommodation(s) will be treated as confidential.